NaleRaphael/goertzel-fft/README.md

-# Benchmark of Goertzel algorithm and scipy.fftpack.fft
+# Benchmark for Goertzel algorithm and scipy.fftpack.fft

 ## Overview
 To evaluate the strength of specific frequency component in signal, Goertzel algorithm will be a better solution than fast Fourier transform(FFT).